go-task/task/docs/installation.md

 ## Install script

-We also have a [install script][installscript], which is very useful on scanarios like CIs.
+We also have a [install script][installscript], which is very useful on scenarios like CIs.
 Many thanks to [godownloader][godownloader] for allowing easily generating this script.

 ```bash